Converting a Jekyll Gem-Based Theme to a Regular Theme

 To convert your theme:

-2. Copy all the folders from the gem's directory into your Jekyll site directory; no need to copy over the LICENSE.txt or README.md files.
+bundle info --path minima(replaceminimawith the actual name of the theme). - Copy all the folders from the gem's directory into your Jekyll site directory; no need to copy over the

 s.add_runtime_dependency(%q<jekyll-feed>.freeze, ["~> 0.9"])